astrokd/learning-journal/class03.md

     //code goes here
 }

-In general there are programmatic way of doing things and a mathy way of doing things.
+In general there are programmatic way of doing things and a mathy way of doing things in loops.

-### While
+### While loop

 [Readme learning journal](README.md)